Ten Financial Modeling Commandments

-Everything might works perfectly fine in your base case but once you change any inputs, something might go wrong and you should be notified.
+Everything might work perfectly fine in your base case but once you change any inputs, something might go wrong and you should be notified.
 Let me tell you a secret, I consider my models as my babies and the built-in checks as the baby monitor.
 So, once something is wrong in one part of my model, one of the checks will tell me that the baby needs attention.
-Check out my post and the Excel spreadsheet on this topic “Checkmate errors with Checks” in Financial Modelling Handbook.

-You need to do further modelling so that your model can start talking alternative future scenarios.
+You need to do further modeling so that your model can start talking alternative future scenarios.
 Your model should be smart and should not suffice to a single worldview.

 The typical user should just validate and make changes to the inputs that you have clearly defined in your spreadsheet and then go to a summary sheet to see the main results.
 In this sheet, you can unleash your creativity and come up with dynamic and beautiful charts and tables.